 Some of the more current Forest Service visitor maps are located in the Government Documents section on the 3rd floor under their SuDoc call number, starting with A 13.92/2: You may wish to search the online catalog by the name of the national forest you're interested in, to see where the latest map is located.

 Many of OSU Libraries' historic and rare maps are located in the Special Collections and Archives Research Collection on the 5th floor.
 Finding aids have been created for most of them and can be seen on their website at http://scarc.library.oregonstate.edu/coll/maps.html along with information on how to access them.
 Most have a record in the online catalog, too, with a link to the finding aid.

 The Maps collection has several hundred atlases on the 3rd floor, all designated as Map Room Ref in the online catalog.
 There are also atlases in the general collection.
 Using the word atlas in your search should bring up most of them.

 Right now, only atlases in the general collection --not the Map Room Ref atlases--can be checked out.
-Be sure to check the location codes in the online catalog for individual titles, because sometimes a reference atlas also has a circulating counterpart in the general collection.
+Be sure to check the locations in the online catalog for individual titles, because sometimes a reference atlas also has a circulating counterpart in the general collection.

 Most of our maps do circulate!
 Those that do not include the various historic maps collections, Army Map Service maps and Sanborn Fire Insurance maps, as well as "storage" maps which are usually over 30 years old and beginning to deteriorate (see Map Collections for more information).
 So generally speaking, if they aren't locked up then they probably can be checked out.